proofit404/dependencies/docs/usage.md

 ### Nested `Injectors`

-It is possible to inject `Injector` it self. `Injector` subclasses provided as is and calculate its attributes on first use.
+It is possible to inject `Injector` itself. `Injector` subclasses are provided as is, and calculate their attributes on first use.

 ```pycon